Amazon Introduces AI-Powered Audio Summaries for Product Pages

 Amazon is testing a new AI-powered feature that provides short audio summaries of product details, customer reviews, and web information for select items in its shopping app.

 Amazon, the e-commerce giant, is testing a new feature that brings AI-generated audio summaries to select product pages on its platform.
-This innovative tool, dubbed "Hear the highlights," aims to revolutionize the online shopping experience by providing customers with concise, AI-powered audio overviews of products 1.
+This innovative tool, announced on Wednesday, aims to enhance the shopping experience by providing customers with concise, spoken overviews of products 1.

 Source: Reuters